waprin/waprin.github.io/projects.md

 the planning and reviewed the plan at the end of the night in Navigoals.
 I find this really helpful for staying on top of balancing taking care of myself with making forward progress on my goals.

+Currently signups are closed but you can add yourself to the waiting list on the landing page - [Navigoals.com](https://navigoals.com).

 # All Day I Stream (defunct)